 Scheduling features keep project activities organized and on time.
 Gantt charts allow big picture time tracking.
 When timelines change, many apps let you compare the new schedule and baseline (original) schedule.

 Project stakeholders can report issues.
 These can then be monitored and dealt with.
 Issue resolution can be tracked and team members assigned to fix problems.
+Kanban boards are common tools for this purpose.

 Project Portfolio Management